Wishing you knew more about Aboriginal culture? Search no more.

 Members of the Stolen Generations often suffer from a range of problems.

-- Anguish of searching for their identity.
+- Unable to bond with family.
 For some, when they are reunited with a parent after many years (sometimes decades), the reunion turns into another perceived hurt and rejection when they find they cannot, or the parent does not want to, bond with them.

 I met my mother for the first time when I was in my 30s, and it was sad because too much time had passed, and it was hard to make a connection. — Aunty Maria Starsevik, taken aged two